icflorescu/aspax-express/README.md

 ## Usage
 Quick steps:

-1. Create a folder structure for your project:
+1. Create a folder structure similar to this one for your project:

         /assets        -> asset sources
-        /application        -> main Express.js application folder
+        /server        -> main Express.js application folder
-        /application/public -> public static folder
+        /server/public -> public static folder

-   Put all your asset sources in `/assets`; **don't put anything** in `/application/public`, as **it will be overwritten**.
+   Notice: put all your asset sources in `/assets`; **don't put anything** in `/application/public`, as **it will be overwritten**.

 2. Create `/assets/aspax.yml` describing your assets configuration: